Ultimate Guide to Teaching Jobs in Japan

 What is the pay for kid's school teachers?

 ESL jobs in Japan at a kid's eikaiwa school normally start around 240,000 yen and go to 270,000 yen.
 Some companies offer a completion bonus for finishing your work contract, but not all.
 Many schools also provide housing support, for which you pay the rent but they find a furnished place for you.
 In these cases, they will also pay the high move-in costs, which are often USD 1,500 or more.

 Do they hire non-native English speakers?

 Mom-and-pop organizations are usually willing to give a non-native English speaker a chance.
 Big schools normally have a preference for native speakers because they advertised that to customers and charge high tuition for the perceived quality.

-Teaching English Jobs in Japan -- Adults
+Teaching Adults in Japan

 English conversation schools (Eikaiwa)